stiberger/SmarterPrecondition/README.md

 * Single events
 * Whole day events, though - these could easily be entered by mistake, so should probably skip them?

 For event durations more than an hour, a *turn on* request is made every 29 minute for as long the event is lasting.
 This is nice as a *camper mode* replacement.
-Since existing *camper mode* relies on the car being in *neutral*, you can not charge and in some countries, you can not turn of *daylight running lights* and will be on all the time, causing unwanted attention.
+Since existing *camper mode* relies on the car being in *neutral*, you can not charge, and in some countries, you can not turn of *daylight running lights* and will be on all the time, causing unwanted attention.
 *Camper mode* set up through the calendar, does not rely on car being in *neutral*, so you can be connected to a charger and car, lights and center console can be completely off.

 There is at the current time **no support for multiple cars**.
 Not sure how I would do that, and since I'm not in the fortunate position of owning several vehicles, I have not spent a lot of time thinking about it, or even less - test it.